duemori/calculator-frontend/README.md

   - Datatable should have a filter/search input field for partial matches
   - Delete button to delete records

 **Important:** The development is not finished.
-Expectation was to integrate with  authentication server and manage login/logout.
 For now, the userId is informed in every single operation.
 Since the initial credit was required to execute the operations, created a page specific for that.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.